3 new restaurants setting up across Charleston area; new ice cream, coffee shops on way

 A new restaurant chain is landing in South Carolina with two locations on either end of the state while two other new eating establishments are setting up in Summerville.

 The Flying Biscuit plans to open within the next week or so at 794 Coleman Blvd. in Mount Pleasant in the former Kudzu Bakery site.
-Kudzu moved earlier this year to an outparcel building at Bowman Place Shopping Center on Bowman Road.
+Kudzu moved earlier this year to a former pizzeria at Bowman Place Shopping Center on Bowman Road.

 The new restaurant was hoping to be open by this weekend for the Cooper River Bridge Run, but workers on Wednesday were still busy upfitting the space.

-The Atlanta-based restaurant chain also plans to open in the spring at 656 S. Main St., Suite 100, in Greenville.
+The Atlanta-based restaurant chain also plans to open in the spring on Main Street in Greenville.

 Also in the new restaurant realm, Summerville is gaining a couple of new dining options.